New Mexico governor signs bill to legalize recreational pot - WTMJ

 The governor called a special legislative session to tackle the issue in late March after legalization efforts faltered.

-The bill gives the governor a strong hand in oversight of recreational marijuana through her appointed superintendent of the Regulation and Licensing Department.

-Agency Superintendent Linda Trujillo said people age 21 and over will be allowed start growing marijuana at home and possess up to 2 ounces (56 grams) of marijuana outside their homes starting on June 29.
+Republican lawmakers were notably absent from the signing ceremony, though GOP state Sen. Cliff Pirtle was credited with influencing the outcome through a competing bill that emphasized free markets and public safety.

+Regulators in early legalization states have been whipsawed by initial fluctuations in marijuana supplies and prices, amid concerns about child access and workplace and roadway safety.

-Regulators can put a cap on marijuana cultivation quantities and impose a per-plant state fee of up to $50 a year.
+In New Mexico, regulators will be able to put a cap on marijuana cultivation quantities for years to come and impose a per-plant state fee of up to $50 a year.
+The new law mandates child-proof packaging and defers to employers on whether workers can indulge in marijuana.

-Some of the state’s medical marijuana producers lobbied for market controls amid concerns that marijuana prices might plummet with the legalization of recreational marijuana, undermining investments and employment.

-Home marijuana growers will be allowed to grow up to six plants per person, or 12 per household.
-The scent of marijuana will no longer be grounds for police seizures.
+At the same time, home marijuana growers will be allowed to grow up to six plants per person, or 12 per household.
+The scent of marijuana will no longer be grounds for police searches.

 Local governments can’t prohibit marijuana businesses from setting up shop.
 They can have a say through zoning about the location and hours of operation.